 Most ACA-trained instructors advocate a one hand paddle control technique, and short, half-length strokes.
 They keep a firm grip on the paddle with one hand, so it is rotated by that hand, and a loose grip on the other, so where it rotates by slipping.
 They also advocate taking the paddle out of the water mid-stroke, next to your waist, so you don't waste energy lifting water, and so you can take more strokes in less time.
 For me, it is much more efficient, and comfortable, to keep a loose grip on both hands (which I call zero-hand control), allow the water to orient the paddle, and to do full length strokes, especially on long trips.
 I guide paddle rotation by the path of the paddle in the water - straight or gradually curved line motion makes the paddle act like a parachute, and creates the most efficient possible push against the water, whereas more sharply curved motion, such as a slight outwards push at the end of the stroke creates, causes the paddle to "feather" (turn) sideways in such a way as to minimize interaction with the water.
 That outwards push at the end also avoids lifting water.
 With loose handholds, the distinctions between paddle shapes become much less relevant - e.g., you paddle or roll with Greenland sticks, flat bladed paddles, scooped blade paddles, and wing paddles, with very similar technique and efficiency.
 The British Canoeing organization materials mention this superior technique, more or less, as one alternative technique, and it is also frequently used by Greenland style paddlers, though most still use one-handed control.
 However, the ACA-advocated technique of using half-length strokes works better for brief high speed acceleration sprints, such as paddling up a rapid or catching a wave, because it lets a strong paddler use his or her strength to move more water more quickly, because you can generate faster short strokes.
 In addition, short strokes let you use support strokes (see below) better, because you can't press down on the water as well when the paddle is behind you.
 In principle, strokes in which the paddle is kept approximately vertical and next to the boat are much more efficient for going forwards and backwards, though on long trips it is sometimes more comfortable to vary that technique.
-Strokes in which the paddle is far from the boat are generally best reserved for turning and surfing.
+Strokes in which the paddle blade is far from the boat are generally best reserved for turning and surfing.

 To clarify, the handholds should only be loose enough to allow free rotation.
 Never let go of your paddle.
 Your paddle is your life.
 Even outside the boat, you can probably swim faster by using the paddle as though you were still in the boat.
 Just as you should almost never wet exit - you are almost always better off inside the boat, which provides a lot of flotation and protection.
 I had to train myself to stay calm enough to do that.
 I have learned that in emergencies, panicking usually just gets you in more trouble.
 Staying calm usually lets you find a way out.
 That's something that is often useful to remember in outdoor sports.
 To some extent, learning to stay calm requires practice too.

 The loose handholds completely eliminate the need for a different form of paddle "feathering" - where the working surfaces ("blades") of the left and right side of the paddle are built or set to be rotated with respect to each other.
 The water will turn the paddle as it needs to be efficient.
 On my adjustable-feather paddles, I sometimes do create such a slight (5 degree?) rotation, so that each end of the paddle enters the water already at the optimal angle as I reach forward for a new stroke, but it isn't a big deal for non-competitive paddling.
 Some people claim that feathered paddles reduce air resistance, especially when paddling against a strong wind, though I haven't found that to be a major effect for me.
 Feathered paddles are important for competitive slalom racing, which I don't do, because it helps you not touch the gates with your paddle, which loses points.
-Some people also find it easier on their bodies to use "offset" or "bent-shaft" paddles, in which the hands are on a length of the paddle which is positioned forwards of the blades, but I haven't found that particularly advantages for my body.
+Some people also find it easier on their bodies to use "offset" or "bent-shaft" paddles, in which the hands are on a length of the paddle which is positioned forwards of the blades, but I haven't found that particularly advantageous for my body.
 The only significant differences I have found between paddles for long distance paddling, for my body and paddling style, are in length and weight.
 In particular, for long distance sea kayak paddling, I want a paddle that is just long enough to comfortably do off-side bow draws.
 In addition, you want the lightest paddle that isn't in danger of breaking.

 I think British Canoeing (was called BCU; North American Branch: Paddlesports North America) advocates better and more up to date paddling techniques than ACA, but ACA dominates the U.S. instructor certification scene.
 If you can find British Canoeing classes or "BCU" classes, I suggest you do so.
 However, taking ACA lessons is much, much better than taking none.
 I don't know anything about USCA classes, but suspect they are mostly aimed at competitive racers.